 However, long before the railroad arrived, the area had been roamed by Native Americans, as evidenced by numerous pottery shards and arrowheads found in the area, as well as pictorial writings on rocks.
 In their search for the elusive Seven Cities of Cibola, the Spanish came near the area in the late 1500s.

-Though this “primitive” terrain had been crossed since the early 1800s by fur trappers and traders on their way from Santa Fe, New Mexico to Los Angeles, California, the trails were in poor condition and the region was known to be wild, unexplored, and dangerous.
-From 1857 to 1860 Lieutenant Edward F. Beale, a crew of 100 men, and 22 camels built the first federal highway in the southwest — the Beale Wagon Road.
+Though this “primitive” terrain had been crossed since the early 1800s by fur trappers and traders on their way from Santa Fe, New Mexico, to Los Angeles, California, the trails were in poor condition, and the region was known to be wild, unexplored, and dangerous.
+From 1857 to 1860, Lieutenant Edward F. Beale, a crew of 100 men and 22 camels, built the first federal highway in the southwest — the Beale Wagon Road.
 Later highways, including Route 66, would be paved across portions of this historic trail.

 As automobile travel increased, the beautiful Escalante Hotel closed down in 1948.
 Not many years later, in 1960, the Santa Fe Railroad moved its main line north and away from Ash Fork, resulting in the town losing nearly half its population.
-Another large fire, known locally as the “Big Fire,” devastated the community on November 20, 1977, destroying most of the downtown businesses.
+Another large fire, known locally as the “Big Fire,” devastated the community on November 20, 1977, destroying most downtown businesses.

 Beyond Ash Fork, the longest stretch of unbroken Route 66 highway begins at Crookston Road.
 This historic pavement is approximately 92 miles long, meandering parallel to the Santa Fe Railroad bed.
-This old alignment provides numerous peeks of vintage Route 66 and is steeped in Native American, mining, and Old West. history.
+This old alignment provides numerous peeks of vintage Route 66 and is steeped in Native American, mining, and Old West history.